FedeDP/Clight/README.md

 A systemd user unit is shipped too.
 Just run "systemctl --now --user enable clight.service".
 Systemd unit requires a display manager to be running, as it binds on display-manager.service to knows whether X is started.
-**If you happen to not use a display manager, just add clight to your .xinitrc or in your DE autostart configuration.**
+**If you happen to not use a display manager, just add clight to your .xinitrc or in your DE autostart configuration.
+Remember to also call "xhost +" before starting clight if you're willing to use clight gamma support.**

 ## Current features:
 * very lightweight